-Nicola Sturgeon tests positive for Covid
+Nicola Sturgeon tests positive for Covid-19

 Scotland's first minister Nicola Sturgeon has tested positive for Covid.

+Earlier on Friday she had held talks with Sinn Féin vice president Michelle O'Neill at her Bute House residence in Edinburgh.

+Ms Sturgeon also returned from a visit to the US this week, where she had issued a warning over climate change.

-She said on social media: "Unfortunately I've tested positive for Covid this evening after experiencing mild symptoms.
+In a social media post, the first minister wrote: "Unfortunately I've tested positive for Covid this evening after experiencing mild symptoms.

 "In line with Scottish government guidance, I'll work from home over next few days, and hopefully be back out and about later next week."